gitlabhq/gitlabhq/docker/README.md

 GitLab offers git repository management, code reviews, issue tracking, activity feeds, wikis.
 It has LDAP/AD integration, handles 25,000 users on a single server but can also run on a highly available active/active cluster.
 Learn more on [https://about.gitlab.com](https://about.gitlab.com)

-## How to build and use the docker images
+## After starting a container

 After starting a container you can go to [http://localhost:8080/](http://localhost:8080/) or [http://192.168.59.103:8080/](http://192.168.59.103:8080/) if you use boot2docker.

 It might take a while before the docker container is responding to queries.

+You can check the status with `sudo docker logs -f gitlab-ce`.

 You can login to the web interface with username `root` and password `5iveL!fe`.

 Next time, you can just use docker start and stop to run the container.

+## How to build the docker images

 This guide will also let you know how to build docker images yourself.
 Please run all the commands from the GitLab repo root directory.